Ansøgningsfrist: ongoing

 You will typically receive a reply two to three weeks after the application deadline.

-You cannot receive support for the same project from several pools under Koda Culture.
-This applies according to 6.D in our regulation.
-Find the regulation here.
+You cannot receive funding for the same project from multiple grant schemes under Koda Culture.
+This is in accordance with our regulations, section 6.D.
+You can find the regulation here.

-This means that if you for example apply for publication, you can only receive support once for your publishing project.
-You cannot receive support for publication from both The Publishing pool, The Up-and-Coming Grant and The Recording/Release Grant at the same time.
-On the other hand, you will be able to receive support for other processes of the same project from other pools.
-For example, if you have received support for the recording/release part of your project, you can apply for support for the next phase of your project, e.g. for promoting your release or from the PR pools.
+This means that, for example, if you apply for funding for a release, you can only receive support once for your release project.
+In other words, you cannot receive funding for a release from both the Release Fund and the Publisher Fund.
+However, you may receive support for other phases of the same project from other funds.
+For instance, if you have received funding for the release, you may apply for support for the next phase of your project, such as marketing the release, from the PR funds.

-We have pools that support the different processes that your project can go through.
-The processes can – from an overall point of view – be divided into:
+We have funds that support the various phases your project may go through.
+These phases can – from an overall perspective – be divided into:

 • Create (idea, clarification, writing)

-• 'Disseminate' (PR/marketing, concert production, fairs and exhibitions)
+• Disseminate (PR/marketing, concert production, trade fairs and exhibitions)

 If you have any questions about the Writing Camps (A-ophold), feel free to contact Camilla Grausen, camilla@autor.dk